TheDarkSkyXD/PlayListify/docs/pseudocode/SQLiteAdapter_CHECK_DATABASE_CONNECTION.md

 - `void`

 ### Throws
-- `DatabaseConnectionError`-- If reconnection fails after all retry attempts.
+- `DatabaseConnectionError`-- If the connection check or reconnection fails after all retry attempts.

 ### Class Properties Used
 - `db`-- The database connection object.